Macadam: Tar-bound macadam

 With the advent of motor vehicles, dust became a serious problem on macadam roads.
 The area of low air pressure created under fast-moving vehicles sucked dust from the road surface, creating dust clouds and a gradual unraveling of the road material.
 This problem was approached by spraying tar on the surface to create tar-bound macadam.
 In 1902 a Swiss doctor, Ernest Guglielminetti, came upon the idea of using tar from Monaco's gasworks for binding the dust.
 Later a mixture of coal tar and ironworks slag, patented by Edgar Purnell Hooley as tarmac, was introduced.

-A more durable road surface (modern mixed asphalt pavement) sometimes referred to in the U.S. as blacktop, was introduced in the 1920s.
-This pavement method mixed the aggregates into the asphalt with the binding material before they were laid.
-The macadam surface method laid the stone and sand aggregates on the road and then sprayed it with the binding material.
-While macadam roads have now been resurfaced in most developed countries, some are preserved along stretches of roads such as the United States' National Road.
+A more durable road surface (modern mixed asphalt pavement), sometimes referred to in the U.S. as blacktop, was introduced in the 1920s.
+Instead of laying the stone and sand aggregates on the road and then spraying the top surface with binding material, in the asphalt paving method the aggregates are thoroughly mixed with the binding material and the mixture is laid all together.
+While macadam roads have been resurfaced in most developed countries, some are preserved along stretches of roads such as the United States' National Road.

-Because of the historic use of macadam as a road surface, roads in some parts of the United States (such as parts of Pennsylvania) are often referred to as macadam, even though they might be made of asphalt or concrete.
+Because of the historic use of macadam as a road surface, roads in some parts of the United States (such as parts of Pennsylvania) are referred to as macadam, even though they might be made of asphalt or concrete.
 Similarly, the term "tarmac" is sometimes colloquially applied to asphalt roads or aircraft runways.